10maurycy10/gcode2rml/README.md

 ./gcode2rml < filetocut.nc > /dev/usb/lp0
 ```

-The program always uses relative positioning, the mill has to be manualy moved to the desired origin before cutting.
+The program always uses relative positioning, the mill has to be manually moved to the desired origin before cutting.

 For some reason, my CNC mill does not cut circles properly except on the first file sent.
-As a workaround, send any G-code, and while it's running, manualy hold "Clear" to reset the mill without reinitializing it.
+As a workaround, send any G-code, and while it's running, manually hold "Clear" to reset the mill without reinitializing it.

 # Supported G-code commands